brendanjodowd/SAS/README.md

 ```SAS
 %right_case(dataset_name , variable_name)
 ```
 Returns the word `variable_name` again, but with letters capitalised in the same way that they are in the dataset.
-Used within some other macros to ensure that case-insensitive inputs do not alter the capitalisation of variable names as they are stored.
+Used within some other macros to ensure that case-insensitive inputs do not alter the original capitalisation of variable names.

 ### max_length
 ```SAS